cashcraft2/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] **Server deployed and accessible with custom domain name** - [My server link](https://yourdomainnamehere.click).

-## 🚀 React part 2: Reactivity deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
-- [ ] **Hooks** - I did not complete this part of the deliverable.

 ## 🚀 Service deliverable